Catfish Checker | How to find out if you’re being catfished for free

 It’s hurt if you’re being catfished.
 You’re the victim and you’ll need help from others.
 Getting emotional support from your families and friends is a good option.

-If you don’t have the courage to tell your family members or close friends, you can share your story on the Catfish Reddit group anonymously.
-This group will tell you what’s catfish and give you emotional support.
-Also, share the catfish you meet and help others away from scams.
+If you don’t dare to tell your family members or close friends, you can share your story on online forums, for example Catfish Reddit group anonymously.
+You can also read stories on forums and get comfort and courage to deal with your life.
+These groups not only tell you what’s catfish and give you emotional support but also share the catfish you meet and help others away from scams.

 Or, you can find websites that provide emotional support.
 The list below may help: